ADHD (Attention Deficit Hyperactivity Disorder) in Children and Adults

 A retained ATNR reflex is linked to poorer reading, spelling and maths scores.
 This is because the ATNR interferes with smooth horizontal eye and hand-eye tracking, making the eyes ‘jump’ at the midline, so you lose your place.
 It’s hard to concentrate when this keeps happening!

-The six-month NeuroMature programme is designed to integrating primitive reflexes that may be interfering with your child’s development.
+The six-month NeuroMature programme is designed to integrate primitive reflexes that may be interfering with your child’s development.
 We guide you through a daily exercise routine to help improve functioning.

 Parents have reported that our NeuroMature programmes can improve eye-tracking, focus, reading, writing, balance, coordination, and self-confidence, while also helping to reduce anxiety.